 Hip pain can sometimes be caused by diseases and conditions in other areas of your body, such as your lower back.
 This type of pain is called referred pain.

 Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
 It may lead to increasing problems with instability or impingement of the soft tissue or bony structures in your shoulder, resulting in pain.
-You may feel pain only when you move your shoulder, or all of the time.
 The pain may be temporary or it may continue and require medical diagnosis and treatment.

 Treatment generally involves rest, altering your activities, and physical therapy to help you improve shoulder strength and flexibility.
 Common sense solutions such as avoiding overexertion or overdoing activities in which you normally do not participate can help to prevent shoulder pain.